nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Adds contact with specified details into your contact list.
-* You can add as many tags to a contact as you want, you may also choose not add any tags
+* You can add as many tags to a contact as you want, you may also choose not add any tags.
 * You are able to specify the modules the contact is taking currently, taken in the past, and is planning to take in the future.
 * Each of these module codes should be registered modules in NUS.